xapi-project/xen-api/doc/design/README.md

   network traffic
 - [NIC offload](pif-properties.md): describes the API used to configure network offload, including GRO
+- [The Host Internal Management Network](udhcp.md): shows how the internal management network can be used, and how IP addresses are managed.
 - [XenAPI evolution](XenAPI-evolution.md): the XenAPI lifecycle i.e. how the XenAPI evolves over time
 - [memory accounting](memory-accounting.md): explains how the host memory